eAntillon/Fronted-Mentor-Challenges/README.md

 # Fronted-Mentor-Challenges
-Repository for all my submition of frontend mentor challenges
+Repository for all my frontend mentor challenge submissions.